 Aetna Automated Audiometry Billing Guidelines and Action Items 2026

 The effective date of January 5, 2026 has passed.
-If your team hasn't already acted on this, act now.
+If you haven't acted yet, do it now.

 | # | Action Item |